The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Automorphic Machinery

 Here we have denoted by $\varphi$ the determinant of the scattering matrix of $\Gamma$.
-If $\Gamma$ is cocompact, $M_{\Gamma}(T)$ does vanish and the formula~\eqref{Weyl's-law} is reduced to the asymptotic behaviour of $N_{\Gamma}(T)$.
-Such a formula for $\Gamma$ cocompact could be deduced from some geometrical argument (without recourse the Selberg trace formula).
-For our purpose, it is required to control the size of the spectrum in windows of unit length.
-To this end, we appeal to the following: \begin{theorem}[Bonthonneau~{\cite[Theorem 2]{Bonthonneau2017}}] Let $\Gamma$ be a cofinite Kleinian group.
-Then we have
+If $\Gamma$ is cocompact, $M_{\Gamma}(T)$ vanishes and the formula~\eqref{Weyl's-law} reduces to the asymptotic behaviour of $N_{\Gamma}(T)$.
+Such a formula for $\Gamma$ cocompact may be deduced from some geometrical argument (without recourse the Selberg trace formula).
+For our purpose, there is a need to control the size of the spectrum in windows of unit length.
+To this end, we appeal to the following lemma. \begin{lemma}[Bonthonneau~{\cite{Bonthonneau2017}}] Let $\Gamma$ be a cofinite Kleinian group.
+Then we have that